wzy-zhiyu-wang/wzy-zhiyu-wang/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
+#latest_posts:
-  enabled: true
+#  enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+#  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+#  limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+👋 Hello!
+I’m thrilled you’re here.
+Here’s a snapshot of my journey so far:

+#### Current
+I’m an MPhil candidate in Advanced Computer Science at [University of Cambridge](https://www.cam.ac.uk/), where I’m developing **topological neural network** architectures for protein structure representation under the supervision of [Prof. Pietro Liò](https://scholar.google.com/citations?user=4YhNJBEAAAAJ&hl=en).

+#### Background
+I graduated with First-Class Honours in BSc Computer Science from [University College London](https://www.ucl.ac.uk/).
+During my time there, I:

+- Built an **ML-based remote patient monitoring** system under the supervision of [Prof. Ivana Drobnjak](https://scholar.google.com/citations?hl=en&user=55BI2VIICu8C&view_op=list_works&sortby=pubdate).
+- Interned as a Machine Learning Engineer at [Xunfei Healthcare](https://www.xunfeihealthcare.com/en/about.html), where I designed a framework to generate synthetic datasets for healthcare **LLM instruction-tuning**.

+#### Research Interests
+My passion lies at the crossroads of **geometric deep learning** and **large language models**.
+I’m dedicated to creating novel ML methods that address pressing biomedical and healthcare challenges.
+I welcome opportunities to collaborate on innovative, high-impact projects!